bluzelle/swarmDB/README.md

 ## RUNNING THE APPLICATION

-Steps to setup testing environment:
+### Steps to setup testing environment:

 Build your Daemon in a directory named daemon-build in the same level as the swarmclient-js repo directory.
 Create each of the json files below in daemon-build/output/, where the swarm executable resides. (bluzelle1.json, bluzelle2.json, bluzelle3.json, peers.json)
 You must provide a valid Ethereum address and API key.

+Creating an Etherscan.io API Key:

+1. Create an account with Etherscan: https://etherscan.io/register
+2. Create an Etherscan API KEY by clicking Developers->API-KEYs

 Config files for Daemon:
 ```